CarsonBull/CambiaTakeHome/README.md

 # CambiaTakeHome
-This repo is a programming and the Docker and Gherkin code for the Cambia take-home questions.
+This repo is a program, Docker setup and Gherkin code for the Cambia take-home questions.